Trimming Stability Selection increases variable selection robustness: Robustifying Stability Selection

 \subsection{Trimmed Stability Selection}

-In this paper, we do not consider validation data since assuming that the training data are contaminated while the validation data are clean would be awkward, so we intend to measure the quality of the resample-specific models.
-As already elaborated, assuming non-structured outliers enables a detection of unrealiable models on an in-sample loss basis, similarly as outlying instances are detected by their individual in-sample loss as for example in \cite{alfons13}.
+In this paper, we do not consider validation data since assuming that the training data are contaminated while the validation data are clean would be awkward, so we intend to measure the quality of the resample-specific models on an in-sample loss basis, similarly as outlying instances are detected by their individual in-sample loss as for example in \cite{alfons13}.
 More precisely, if the contamination of a certain resample has caused the algorithm to select wrong variables, the in-sample loss should be high compared to another resample where a sufficiently well model has been selected which contains enough of the true predictors.
-Note that computing a regression loss only allows for detecting bad leverage points which are far away from the regression hyperplane but no good leverage points that are located near the hyperplane.
-From a pure modeling perspective, this is not problematic since such points do not distort neither the model selection nor the coefficient estimation.
-Clearly, in real applications, the input values resp. predicted responses of such points can be misleading, but that is another topic which is beyond the scope of this paper and goes into the direction of outlier detection itself.

 Our trimmed Stability Selection works as follows.
-We generate $B$ resamples of size $n_{sub}$ from the training data and apply the model selection algorithm, for example, Lasso or Boosting, on each resample which selects a model $\hat S^{(b)} \subset \{1,...,p\}$ for $b=1,..,B$ and which produces coefficients $\hat \beta^{(b)}$ whose actual value is however not relevant here (only the decision whether it is zero or not).
+We generate $B$ resamples of size $n_{sub}$ from the training data and apply the model selection algorithm, for example, Lasso or Boosting, on each resample which selects a model $\hat S^{(b)} \subset \{1,...,p\}$ for $b=1,...,B$ and which computes coefficients $\hat \beta^{(b)}$.
 Let $I^{(b)}$ be the index set of the rows that have been selected by the resampling algorithm, i.e., $I^{(b)} \in \{1,...,n\}^{n_{sub}}$ for Bootstrapping resp. $I^{(b)} \subset \{1,...,n\}$ with $|I^{(b)}|=n_{sub}$ and $I_k^{(b)} \ne I_l^{(b)} \ \forall k \ne l, k,l=1,...,n_{sub}$, for subsampling.
 For the $b$-th resample, we compute the in-sample loss for a loss function $L: \mathcal{Y} \times \mathcal{Y} \rightarrow [0,\infty[$.
 Although, in regression, losses are usually continuous, we cannot exclude that there are ties, for example, if two resamples are identical or if a trimmed loss is used.
 In this case, we perform random tie breaking.
 Note that there is no evidence that the models computed on identical resamples are identical since the model selection algorithm may include stochastic components like the SLTS whose result depends on the randomly chosen initial configurations.

 For the set with the trimming rate $\gamma \in [0,1[$, we compute the trimmed aggregated selection frequencies for all $j=1,...,p$, and let $\hat \pi^{\gamma}:=(\hat \pi_j^{\gamma})_{j=1}^p$.
 The actual identification of the stable set works as usual, based on the $\hat \pi_j^{\gamma}$.